learn-co-curriculum/phase-4-active-record-associations-review-readme/README.md

 ## Learning Goals

 - Understand how the foreign key is used to connect between two tables
-- Create one-to-many and many-to-many relationships
+- Create one-to-many relationships using the `has_many` and `belongs_to` Active Record macros
-- Use `has_many` and `belongs_to` Active Record macros
+- Create one-to-one relationships using the `has_one` and `belongs_to` macros
+- Create many-to-many relationships using a join table and `has_many_through`
+- Use convenience builders to write less verbose code

 ## Introduction

 Active Record associations are an iconic Rails feature.
-They allow developers to work with complex networks of related models without having to write a single line of SQL &mdash; as long as all of the names line up!
+They allow developers to work with complex networks of related models without having to write a single line of SQL — as long as all of the names line up!

 To code along, run: